ddev/ddev.com/src/content/blog/2024-plans.md

   * PHP could be a separate image/container
   * Apache and Nginx versions could be separate images
 * **Make web server component swapable**: Currently we have Apache and Nginx built-in, but people periodically ask for Caddy, etc.
-* **Support more back-ends (like Node.js and frankenphp)** in addition to the current php-fpm and gunicorn.
+* **Support more back-ends (like Node.js and FrankenPHP)** in addition to the current PHP-FPM and Gunicorn.
 Make them swappable so that future back-ends could easily be accommodated.

 ## Future possibilities

 * **TUI or GUI** (Text User Interface or Graphical User Interface).
 People have often suggested that a user interface other than the command-line would make the tool more accessible to less-technical users.
 In the distant past we even had a [React-based GUI wrapper](https://github.com/ddev/ddev-ui), but it didn't have tests and was not really maintainable.
-Still, the idea of making DDEV more accessible to a different audience comes up regularly
+Still, the idea of making DDEV more accessible to a different audience comes up regularly.